rhi-batstone/google_analytics_shiny_app/README.md

 ### Regional Performance

 The client wanted the ability to analyse website performance as Google Analystics is too restrictive.
-- Limited or no ability to compare site performance two or three locations in a single view
+- Limited or no ability to compare site performance between their three locations
-- Overview of a single city’s performance is complicated because of Google Analytics’ use of multiple small towns around a given city
+- Overview of a single city’s performance including surrounding towns
-- We would like to be able to compare high-level site performance in a defined Edinburgh and a Glasgow catchment, and also attach high level targets per catchment, including Inverness
+- Compare site performance in a defined Edinburgh, Glasgow and Inverness catchment

 ## Tools

-The data was pulled from the google_analytics API and then synthesized for demonstration purposes.
+The data was called from the google_analytics API.

 The dashboard was created shinydashboard with the following libraries:
 - library(leaflet)